JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/games_versions_layouts_options.md

 Float | `0.5`, `3.38`, `-99.16`
 Table (of integers, strings, etc.) | `{'accel', 'maxSpeed'}`, `{0, 1, 3, 7}`

-But just because the default value is a integer, doesn't mean that any integer will make the display work fine.
+But just because the default value is an integer, doesn't mean that any integer will make the display work fine.
 For example, it doesn't make sense to display `-1` previous lap times.
 If there are comments available for a layout, be sure to read those comments to get clarification on the options.

+Not all of the layouts have comments yet.
 If you think any of the pre-defined layouts have unclear options (or are just unclear in general), you can [ask about it](/README.md#support).

 ## Window-level options